feature-hub/feature-hub/packages/history-service/README.md

 ## Functional Behaviour

-The history service combines multiple consumer histories (and their locations) into a single one.
+The History Service combines multiple consumer histories (and their locations) into a single one.
 It does this by merging all registered consumer locations into one, and persisting this combined root location on the history stack.
-As long as the consumer performs all history and location interactions through the history it obtained from the history service, the existence of the facade and other consumers isn't noticeable for the consumer.
+As long as the consumer performs all history and location interactions through the history it obtained from the History Service, the existence of the facade and other consumers isn't noticeable for the consumer.
 For example, the consumer receives history change events only for location changes that affect its own history.